asayenju/UFC-Fighter-Stats-API/README.md

 ## Overview
 The project comprises the following components:

-scrape_urls.py: This script scrapes URLs of UFC fighters from the official UFC website using Selenium. scrape.py: This script scrapes detailed information about individual UFC fighters from their respective UFC profile pages using Requests and BeautifulSoup. app.py: This script serves as the main Python file for running the web application to display the scraped UFC fighter data. route.py: This script contains the routing logic for the Flask web application to serve scraped UFC fighter data.
+* scrape_urls.py: This script scrapes URLs of UFC fighters from the official UFC website using Selenium.
+* scrape.py: This script scrapes detailed information about individual UFC fighters from their respective UFC profile pages using Requests and BeautifulSoup.
+* app.py: This script serves as the main Python file for running the web application to display the scraped UFC fighter data.
+* route.py: This script contains the routing logic for the Flask web application to serve scraped UFC fighter data.
-Front-end Templates (HTML/CSS/JS): These templates are used for the front-end of the web application and display the scraped fighter data.
+* Front-end Templates (HTML/CSS/JS): These templates are used for the front-end of the web application and display the scraped fighter data.

-Requirements
+# Requirements

-###To run the scripts and web application, you need to have the following dependencies installed:
+### To run the scripts and web application, you need to have the following dependencies installed:

-Python 3.x
+* Python 3.12
-Flask
+* Flask
-Requests
+* Requests
-BeautifulSoup
+* BeautifulSoup
-Selenium (for scrape_urls.py)
+* Selenium (for scrape_urls.py)
-Chrome WebDriver (for scrape_urls.py)
+* Chrome WebDriver (for scrape_urls.py)

 You can install the Python dependencies using pip:
 ```bash
 pip install flask requests beautifulsoup4 selenium
 ```

-Installation and Usage
+## Installation and Usage
 1. Cloning the Repository
 bash
 Copy code